reactoimpact/Compass-sample/README.md

-# CompassCal
-A app to easily see your Compass Callendar on the desktop
+# CompassCal, An app to easily see your Compass Callendar on the desktop

 Havn't you gotten tierd of opening your browser, navagating to Compass and loging in just to see what you have next session?
 Well i sought to fix this problen and came up with a nice and minamilistic python application that shows your daliy timetable.